-Despite a 63.4% decline in the overall number of elevators, the network's storage capacity fell by a comparatively modest 8.4%.
+Despite the GHTS's 63.4% decline in country elevators, its associated storage capacity has only fallen by 8.4%.
 This lower decline rate simply reflects the fact that while grain companies were methodically closing their less-efficient smaller elevators, they were also opening and expanding larger ones.
 Although the capacity added through investment in larger facilities actually outpaced that removed by the closure of smaller elevators early in the GMP, the effect was not long lasting.
+Within just two crop years, system capacity was beginning to wane.
 By the end of the 2003-04 crop year, total GHTS storage capacity had fallen by 19.0% to 5.7 million tonnes.

 This trend began to reverse itself in the 2004-05 crop year when the system posted an increase of 157,000 tonnes.
 By the close of the 2009-10 crop year, the system's total storage capacity had gradually risen to over 6.3 million tonnes.
-Further expansion in the 2010-11 crop year resulted in another 91,400 tonnes of storage capacity being added by the close of second quarter.
+Further expansion in the 2010-11 crop year resulted in another 91,400 tonnes of storage capacity being added by the close of third quarter.
 Although this constituted a 1.4% gain, it served to raise overall storage capacity to more than 6.4 million tonnes for the first time since the 2001-02 crop year.